Gimkhana/Empirical_Analysis_FM/README.md

 #### **About this GitHub repository**

 This repository documents quantitative research and applied projects in portfolio management, factor investing, and investment strategies.
-It combines academic rigor with institutional and academic insights.
 All projects comes with well documented methodologies with clear citations and data sources.
 This repository is also well suited for anyone looking to delve into data science and quantitative techniques applied to finance.

 ---